-At 4458 ft high, it is the highest point on the Appalachian Trail in Georgia!
+At 4458 ft high, Blood Mountain summit it is the highest point on the Appalachian Trail in Georgia!
 The highest peak on the whole AT?
 Just a little north at Clingman’s Dome in Gatlinburg – 6643 feet.

 There are campsites along the trail – both for thru hikers and for those looking for an overnight respite during a longer hike (maybe a thirteen-mile adventure exploring Blood Mountain, Neels Gap, Wolf Laurel Top, and Cowrock Mountain?)

-On our way back, we passed the Byron Reece trail head and continues on the AT, over US 19, to Mountain Crossing.
+On our way back, we passed the Byron Reece trail head and continued on the AT, over US 19, to Mountain Crossings.
 This detour of 1 mile replaced the .7 mile trail connector we took from the parking lot, but the walk was very very easy.

-We rested at Mountain Crossing, took in some music (they were having their annual Fall Festival,) and enjoyed the view.
-After a while I sent hubby back on the main road to get the car and pick us up.
-You can’t park at Mountain Crossing for more than 20 minutes, so you won’t want to park here for the hike.
+We rested at Mountain Crossings, took in some music (they were having their annual Fall Festival,) and enjoyed the view.
+After awhile, I sent hubby back on the main road to get the car and pick us up.
+You can’t park at Mountain Crossings for more than 20 minutes, so you won’t want to park here for the hike.

 If you have older kids then you could all possibly walk back to the car from Neels Gap, but it is a busy, wind-y road and you’ll have to walk single-file.
 I recommend sending Dad like we did, if it’s possible.
 Otherwise, take the trail connector back and then drive back up for a short visit.

-Let’s talk about the trail itself.
-When you park at Byron Reece and head up the trail head at Flatrock Gap (about .7 miles)–from here you have a few choices.
+Let’s talk about the hiking trail itself.
+When you park at Byron Reece and head up the trail head at Flatrock Gap from here (about .7 miles), you have a few choices.

 Turn right to make your way to Blood Mountain – that’s the hike that this post is all about.

-Turn left and you head into Neel’s Gap and toward Mountain Crossing…we recommend finishing your hike this way Ascend Blood Mountain, turn around and come back…but walk straight through Flatrock Gap to Mountain Crossing (see above.)
+Turn left and you head into Neel’s Gap and toward Mountain Crossings.
+We recommend finishing your hike this way, ascend Blood Mountain, turn around and come back…but walk straight through Flatrock Gap to Mountain Crossings (see above).

 OK.
 Let’s get off the trail now…what else is around here?